Director, Office of Research Ethics and Integrity

 University Academic Board is responsible for approving the QUT Code of Conduct for Research on delegated authority of Council (Appendix 3).

-(b) Deputy Vice-Chancellor (Research and Commercialisation)
+(b) Deputy Vice-Chancellor and Vice-President (Research and Innovation)

 - the implementation of the QUT Code of Conduct for Research, including the provision of training to researchers on its requirements